Naboth: Theatre

 Naboth's Vineyard; a stage piece, (1925) a play in three acts by the English novelist and playwright Clemence Dane.

 La Vigne de Nabot, (lost date) a piece of black theatre (a form of puppetry making use of shadows) by the French puppeteer Georges Lafaye (puppeteer).

 Eating, (1979) a retelling of the story of Naboth, focusing on the gluttony of Ahab, by the Israeli playwright Yaakov Shabtai.

 Ballet

 Naboth's Vineyard (1953), a ballet by the Austrian-born American composer Eric Zeisl, although it has not been produced or choreographed in full.

 Film

-Sins of Jezebel, (1953) a drama film directed by the Austrian-born American director Reginald Le Borg; Ludwig Donath played Naboth.
+Sins of Jezebel, (1953) a drama film directed by the Austrian-born American director Reginald LeBorg; Ludwig Donath played Naboth.

 Leviathan, (2014) a drama film directed by the Russian filmmaker Andrey Zvyagintsev, partly based on the story of Marvin Heemeyer, and partly on the Biblical stories of Job and Naboth's Vineyard.